Open-Access Event Registrations

 To successfully register an event with Midsumma Festival, you need to have a confirmed venue.
 You must provide a copy of your Letter of Agreement or contract with that venue at the time of registration (unless you are the venue producing your own event or the venue is simply the meeting point for your event).

 Looking for a venue?
-Check out the list of venues in our Event Producer Resources.
+Check out the Venues Database.

 Your Event Listing

-At the time of registering, you will be required to select one Program Category and one Subcategory (if applicable) for listing in the Midsumma Printed Program Guide.
-You will be able to select two additional Program Subcategories for listing on the website.
+At the time of registering, you will be required to select one Primary Category for listing in the Midsumma Printed Program Guide and on the website.
+You will be able to select two additional Program Subcategories for listing on the website only.

-Which Program Category and Subcategories will you choose?
+Which Primary Category and Subcategories will you choose?